TamerKhraisha/uspto-patent-data-parser/README.md

 data = read_and_parse_from_url(url,items)
 ```
 ##### Read and parse single file from disk
- The code below reads a txt file (same as in the link above) that has already been downloaded to disk and returns inventor and assignee data.
+ The code below reads a txt file (same as in the link above) that has already been downloaded to disk and will return inventor and assignee data.
 ```python
 data = read_and_parse_file_from_disk('path/to/file/pftaps19801230_wk53.txt',['INVT','ASSG'],'txt')
 ```